 This abstract summarizes a 2004 study in which 20 testers wore 13 pedometers during normal activity spanning a 24-hour period, and their step counts were compared to a control pedometer.
-Because of its accuracy, the Yamax Digi-Walker SW-200 was selected as the control.
-The article is eight years old, but few changes have been made to the pedometer since that time.
+Because of its accuracy, the Yamax Digi-Walker SW-200 is used as the control.
+The article is eight years old, but few changes have been made to the pedometer since then.

-Review: Pedometer Measures of Free-Living Physical Activity: Comparison of 13 Models, P. Schneider, S. Crouter, D. Bassett Jr., February 2004
+Review: Pedometer Measures of Free-Living Physical Activity: Comparison of 13 Models, Patrick L. Schneider, et al., February 2004

-Bumgardner, About.com's walking guide, places the Yamax Digi-Walker SW-200 in sixth place among 10 pedometers.
-Her summary seems to be based on other reviews rather than personal experience.
-(Note: ConsumerSearch is owned by About.com, but the two do not share an editorial affiliation.)
+Bumgardner, About.com's walking guide, puts the Yamax Digi-Walker SW-200 in sixth place among 10 pedometers.
+However, her summary seems to be based on other reviews rather than personal experience.

 Review: Top 10 Pedometers, Wendy Bumgardner, April 10, 2013

 Amazon.com contains several listings for the Yamax Digi-Walker, each of which attract only a few owner reviews.
 Pedometers in general don't receive much user feedback here, but all of the Digi-Walker models come highly rated, earning about 4 stars out of 5.
 The SW-200 shouldn't be confused with the Fit Solutions Yamax Digi-Walker, which is a knockoff.

 Review: Yamax Digi-Walker SW-200 Red Digi-Walker, Contributors to Amazon.com, As of August 2013